Harry Potter (rugby union): Club career

 In July 2025, Potter signed with the New South Wales Waratahs on a two-year deal, beginning in the 2026 season.
+Ahead of the first round of the 2026 season, Potter was named on the right wing in the Waratahs' clash with rivals the Queensland Reds.

 International career

 In October 2024, Potter was named in the Australia squad for Autumn Nations Series by head coach Joe Schmidt.
 In November 2024, he went to make his debut against Scotland, scoring a try as his side went on to lose 27–13.